← Back to Knowledge Graph

 Continue Exploring

-[[Mental Accounting]] — The narrow-framing system that creates the psychological accounts
+[[Mental Accounting]] — The narrow-framing system that creates separate accounts for each position

-[[Sunk-Cost Fallacy]] — The related error of continuing a losing commitment because of past investment
+[[Sunk-Cost Fallacy]] — The related error: continuing to invest because of what's already been spent

-[[Loss Aversion Ratio]] — The ~2× asymmetry that makes closing losing accounts so painful
+[[Loss Aversion Ratio]] — The ~2× asymmetry that makes selling losers feel twice as painful as selling winners feels good

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book